myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 Indication LEDs
 ~~~~~~~~~~~~~~~

-PCIe 5GRadio board features six dual color (red and green (RG)) indication LEDs.
+LimeSDR X3 board features six dual color (red and green (RG)) indication LEDs.
 Most of LEDs are connected to FPGA and their function may be programmed according to the user requirements.
 Default function of LEDs and related information is listed in Table 15.

 .. table:: Table 15.
 Default LED functions